 The North Cumbria area covers the area between the northern lakes and the border with Scotland, from Bowness-on-Solway at the mouth of the River Eden across to Longtown and Brampton.
-Hadrian’s Wall roughly follows this border, but there is little of the Wall to see in Cumbria other than between Lanercost and Gilsland.
+Hadrian’s Wall roughly follows this border, most of the interesting remains to be seen in Cumbria are between Lanercost and Gilsland.
 There is a fort and visitor centre at Birdoswald, and various remnants of wall and milecastle between here and the border with Northumberland.

 Carlisle is a busy industrial and market town with a population of about 70000.
 It is Cumbria’s capital city and has a long and bloody history, well portrayed in the Tullie House Museum, and contains Cumbria’s only cathedral.
 It is a major railway junction, with routes to Scotland, London, Newcastle, West Cumbria and the famous Settle-Carlisle Railway.
 Other attractions in Carlisle include Carlisle Castle, the Guildhall Museum, and the old law courts in the Citadel.

 Brampton is a small but interesting town, whose principal visitor attraction is St Martin’s Church.
-This is famous as the only church designed by the Pre-Raphaelite architect Philip Webb.
-George Howard of nearby Naworth Castle was an able artist and friend of the Pre-Raphaelites, and a keen patron of Philip Webb.
-Mr Howard’s interest in the Pre-Raphaelites led to the church windows being designed by Sir Edward Burne-Jones, and made in the William Morris workshop.
+This is famous as the only church designed by the Pre-Raphaelite architect Philip Webb and has windows designed by Sir Edward Burne-Jones and made in the William Morris workshop.

 North of Brampton and alsmost on the border is Bewcastle, with its little church that contains a magnificent example of Anglian cross erected in the late 7th century.